JeffersonLab/remoll-run/README.md

-# Simulation for the 12 GeV MOLLER Experiment at Jefferson Lab
+# 12 GeV MOLLER Experiment at Jefferson Lab

 This repository contains the *runtime environment* for the remoll simulation framework.